kvong/kvong/README.md

 -->

 ### I'm a Developer and a lifelong student of Computer Science!
-- 🔭 I’m currently studying Dynamic Programming!
+- 🔭 A lot of my time is spent fine tuning Linux workflow and my homelab.
-- 🌱 I’m currently working through [Algorithmic Thinking: A Problem-Based Introduction](https://www.amazon.com/Algorithmic-Thinking-Problem-Based-Daniel-Zingaro/dp/1718500807)!
+- 🌱 I'm often experimenting with my homelab and self-host a lot of technologies including my Local AI agent!
 - ⚡ Optimal environment: Linux, Vim, and Qtile.

 #### Languages: